Online TESOL Endorsement for Teachers

 - On Campus in Athens: For the resident option, the same courses are taken face-to-face and during the Fall or Spring Semesters.

 The program is available to post-baccalaureate students with an Ohio teaching license who are seeking the endorsement only and not the M.A. in Applied Linguistics degree.
 Students will take four linguistics courses: introduction to linguistics, language learning, methods and materials, and a language teaching practicum.
 The language teaching practicum involves 50 hours of field experience during which the candidate will observe and assist a P-12 teacher who has English Language Learners in class.
 This field experience can take place in a school or after-school program/club.
 Candidates are required to maintain a GPA of 3.0 or higher throughout the program, and must treat students, colleagues, and instructors with respect and use professional and clear communication within the program.
 In addition to the coursework, students must successfully pass the state-mandated assessment of English to Speakers of Other Languages (Ohio Assessment for Educators test #021) in order to add the TESOL Endorsement to their Ohio license.
-Students who complete the TESOL Endorsement may apply to have the TEFL Certificate conferred.

 Career Opportunities upon Completion